szepeviktor/WPHW/README.md

 - same db query in a loop
 - lack of caching/usage of transients of repeated stuff, see: http://profiles.wordpress.org/voceplatforms/
 - unneccessary parsing (`require()`) and execution of admin code on the frontend

+####execution/reqiure cases

+- on the dashboard for users with a certain capability (like accessing the plugins functions)
+- on the dashboard for users without a certain capability
+- on the frontend for users with a certain capability (e.g. required for admin bar)
+- on the frontend for users without a certain capability
+- on the public frontend (not logged in)

 ###admin performance factors